geneontology/geneontology.github.io/_docs/downloads.md

 ## Notifications
-To be notified of the exact release date, you can follow the [GitHub go-announcement repository](https://github.com/geneontology/go-announcements "GO announcements"){:target="blank"}.
+To be notified of the exact release date, you can watch the [GitHub go-announcement repository](https://github.com/geneontology/go-announcements "GO announcements"){:target="blank"}.

 If there is something that you need or think we might be reasonably missing, please contact the [GO Helpdesk](http://help.geneontology.org "contact us"){:target="blank"}.